zalando-incubator/kube-ingress-aws-controller/README.md

    - enable and disable cross zone traffic: `--nlb-cross-zone=false`
    - set zone affinity to resolve DNS to same zone: `--nlb-zone-affinity=availability_zone_affinity`, see also [NLB attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html\#load-balancer-attributes) and [NLB zonal DNS affinity](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html\#zonal-dns-affinity)
 - Support for explicitly enable certificates by using certificate Tags `--cert-filter-tag=key=value`
+- Suppport for `ipv4` and `dualstack` ip address types for ALB and NLB
+    - set default ip address type for both ALB and NLB using `--ip-addr-type=dualstack`
+    - set specific ip address type for a particular ALB or NLB by using the annotation `alb.ingress.kubernetes.io/ip-address-type: dualstack` in the ingress of the resource

 ## Upgrade